mgrainger87/LLMCodingBenchmarkingFramework/migration_guide.md

 ## Migrate to the standard problem JSON

-Before proceeding, look through the [problem_definition.md](problem definition JSON specification) to understand its overall format.
+Before proceeding, look through the [problem definition JSON specification](problem_definition.md) to understand its overall format.

 ### Step 1: Identify appropriate few-shot examples of problems in the existing format